bhargavi852004/Safe-Scope/README.md

   - Generates **human-readable explanations** for flagged content
   - Example: *“This page was blocked because it contains implicit sexual references unsafe for minors.”*

-* **Multi-Language Support**
-  - Detects content in English, Hindi, Telugu, Hinglish, and more
-  - Translates and analyzes for consistent risk scoring

 * **Modern Admin Dashboard**
   - Live alerts, risk trends, category & language analytics